SSP CERTIFIED TO SERVICE CHILDREN, ADOLESCENTS, AND ADULTS IN INDIANA AND INTERNATIONALLY

 -

-While listening to the SSP music, avoid electronics, talking, reading, using a phone or computer, or performing complex tasks.
+Avoid electronics, talking, reading, using a phone or computer, or performing complex tasks.